Things To Do In Chattanooga, TN- A Weekend Getaway With Kids

 See our blog post “See Rock City!
 Sure, What Is It? for more info about this surprisingly fun activity.

-The Incline Railway is super fun and definitely a unique experience.
+If you are visiting Rock City, now is a great time drive less than 10 minutes to ride the Incline Railway.
+This is super fun and definitely a unique experience.
 A trolley-style railroad car will slowly take you up and back down Lookout Mountain following a 72.7% grade.
 That’s REALLY STEEP people.

 If you decide to skip the Incline Railway, do not skip Point Park which resides at the top of Lookout Mountain.